Mightyfrong/gallifreyan-translation-helper/README.md

 The word group is initiated.
 The following loop iterates over each character of the word, sets the current character, occasionally overrides single characters to double ones (th, ng) and corrects the index in this case.

-as long as the former group has less items as the set amount characters will be added.
+As long as the former group has less items as the set amount characters will be added.
 Otherwise the current character initiates a new group.

 The group is then pushed to the last word.